 Joseph Bass called and sworn upon the part of the state and testified as follows:

 About the 4th of September last, David Baker, David N Baker and Richard Marshall came to my house.
-I had been/gone from home that day.
-After I got home David Baker came to my store.
+I had been from home that day.
+After I got home David Baker came there to my store.
 He had been drinking.
-After that Hogan, Marshall and David N Baker came by the store.
-Hogan and William Baker left for home bout Sun 1 ½ hour high about 2 a.m.(?)
+After that Hogan, Marshall and David N Baker came by store.
+Hogan and William Baker left for home bout sun 1 ½ hour high about dark.
 David Baker, David N Baker and Richard Marshall left for home.
 David N Baker and Hogan, his brother in law, came to my house that night after a warrant for Marshall.
 I did not see the old man Baker after he was killed.
 David Baker lived about 2 1/2 miles from my house.
 From appearances was no ill feeling between David Baker and Richard Marshall.
 At one time Marshall said he had a settlement to make with David Baker for reporting him to the soldiers.
 The place where the old man was killed was in Washington County MO.
 It was from 2 to 2 ½ miles from my house to David Bakers.

 When they started from my house they took one quart of whisky with them.
 David N Baker took charge of the whisky when they started.